Types of Degrees Dietetic Technician Majors Are Getting

 What Dietetic Technician Majors Need to Know

-O*NET surveyed people in occupations related to dietetic technician and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to dietetic technician were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Dietetic Technician Majors

 According to O*NET survey takers, a major in dietetic technician should prepare you for careers in which you will need to be knowledgeable in the following areas: